-Evidently, the international political scene has become increasingly organized in the WWII period, reflected in the upsurge, institutionalization and impact of IGOs (Finnemore1996; March and Olsen 1998).
-However, there is a surprising dearth of theoretically informed empirical studies of the internal dynamics of IGOs (Barnett and Finnemore 1999; Checkel 2003; Gehring 2003, 4; Gould and Kelman 1970; Johnston 2003; Mouritzen 1990; Rochester 1986).
-Two main bodies of literature have combined theoretical innovation and empirical testing of IGO dynamics.
-The first strand of research was the functionalist and neofunctionalist studies of the EU and the UN, inspired by Ernst Haas (e.g. Alger 1963; Ernst 1978; Wolf 1973).
-The second body of research is the more recent institutionalist and social constructivist literature on organizations like the EU, the Council of Europe and NATO (e.g. Checkel 2003; Zürn 2003).
-Neither of these endeavors has systematically studied on the executive arms of IGOs.
-Nor have these bodies of literature emphasized the relationships between generic organizational properties of IEs and IE dynamics (Kratochwil and Ruggie 1986, 761).
-This paper argues that IEs are the centers of gravity of most contemporary IGOs.
-The paper also advocates that the internal dynamics of IEs are conditioned by their organizational components, degrees of institutionalization, recruitment procedures, relationship with external institutions, and demographic compositions of the personnel.
-These organizational characteristics ultimately impact on the IE incumbents' behavioral patterns and role perceptions.
+Evidently, the international political scene has become increasingly organized in the post WWII period, reflected in the upsurge, institutionalization and impact of IEs (Finnemore, 1996; March and Olsen, 1998).
+The task of IEs has become increasingly that of an active and independent policy-making institution and less a passive technical servicing instrument for the governments (Lemoine, 1995, 28).
+This article argues that IEs are important, though not omnipotent, centers of gravity of most contemporary IGOs.
+However, beyond single-case studies there is a surprising dearth of theoretically informed comparative studies of the actual internal dynamics of IEs (Barnett and Finnemore, 1999; Checkel, 2003; Gehring, 2003, 4; Gould and Kelman, 1970; Johnston, 2003; Mouritzen, 1990; Reinalda and Verbeek 2004; Rochester, 1986).
+Two main bodies of literature have combined theoretical innovation and empirical testing of IE dynamics.
+The first strand of research was the functionalist and neofunctionalist studies of the European Commission and the UN Secretary, inspired by Ernst Haas (e.g. Alger, 1963; Ernst, 1978; Wolf, 1973).
+The second body of research is the more recent institutionalist and social constructivist literature on organizations like the EU, the Council of Europe and NATO (e.g. Checkel, 2003; Zürn, 2003).
+Neither of these endeavors has systematically studied the executive arms of IGOs.
+Nor have these bodies of literature emphasized the relationships between generic organizational properties of IEs and the behavioral dynamics of the IE personnel (Kratochwil and Ruggie, 1986, 761).
+This study advocates that the internal dynamics of IEs may be accounted for by analyzing their organizational components (H1), their degrees of institutionalization (H2), their recruitment procedures (H3), their relationships with external institutions (H4), and demographic compositions of the personnel (H5).
+The argument forwarded suggests that these organizational characteristics foster the emergence of supranational and transgovernmental behavioral logics among IE incumbents (see Table 2 below).

-Whereas some picture the nation-state as weakened, hollowed out and fragmented due to the advent of IGOs (e.g. Rosenau 1997), others argue that the nation-state is strengthened and increasingly integrated as a coherent Westphalian system of territorial sovereignty (e.g. Biersteker 2003; Moravcsik 1998).
-Moreover, whereas some picture IGOs as key motor in the transformation of nation-state institutions (Cowles, Caporaso and Risse 2001; Wessels, Maurer and Mittag 2003), others conclude that the effects of IGOs are moderate and associated with existing dynamics of domestic change (Anderson 2002; Olsen 2003a).
+Whereas some scholars picture the nation-state as weakened, hollowed out and fragmented due to the advent of IEs (e.g. Rosenau, 1997), others argue that IEs contribute to strengthen and integrate the nation-state as a coherent Westphalian system of territorial sovereignty (e.g. Biersteker, 2003; Moravcsik, 1998).
+Moreover, whereas some picture IEs as key motor in the transformation of nation-state institutions (Cowles, Caporaso and Risse, 2001; Wessels, Maurer and Mittag, 2003), others argue that the effects of IEs are moderate and associated with evolving dynamics of domestic change (Anderson, 2002; Olsen, 2003a).
 Such conflicting assessments represent more than standard academic turf-battles with regard to institutional transformations of political orders.
-We are facing complex, puzzling and poorly understood relationships between IGOs and domestic transformation (Bulmer and Burch 1998).
-The question posed here is whether the IEs of IGOs are merely instruments for member states or whether they are best conceived as transformative institutions contributing to supranational and transgovernmental governance.
+We are in fact facing complex, puzzling and poorly understood relationships between IEs and domestic transformation (Bulmer and Burch, 1998).
+The question posed here is whether IEs are merely instruments for member-states or whether they are best conceived as transformative institutions contributing to supranational and transgovernmental governance.